fr33bits/SpaceSync/README.md

 ## Implementation notes

-- Validation is done both on the client and the server with the exception of checking if there's already a reservation for a particular time period, which is only done on the server.
+- Validation is done both on the client and the server with the exception of checking if there's already a reservation in a particular time period, which is only done on the server.
 - The title has a maximum character length of 300.
 - The title cannot be empty and that is enforced both on the side of the client and the API server.
 - The default reservation start time is set at 1 hour from the current time.